MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 Follow the [Windows packaging documentation](https://docs.microsoft.com/windows/uwp/packaging/index) to package your app.

-## WinForms, WinRT, WPF, and Silverlight
+## WinRT, Silverlight, and Other Platforms

-App Center doesn’t currently support WinForms, WinRT, WPF, Silverlight or any other Windows platforms.
-The team is committed to supporting WPF and WinForms for diagnostics, distribution and analytics in the future and possibly other platforms as well.
-Find more details in our [Windows Plan on Github](https://github.com/Microsoft/appcenter/blob/windows/specs/2019-04/Windows-Plan.md).
+App Center doesn't currently support any other Windows platforms besides UWP, WPF, and WinForms.
+You can find more details about future Windows platform support in App Center in our [Windows Plan on Github](https://github.com/Microsoft/appcenter/blob/windows/specs/2019-04/Windows-Plan.md).
 If you have any feedback or feature requests, please comment in the [App Center Github repo](https://github.com/Microsoft/appcenter) or reach out to us using the blue chat button in the lower-right corner of any App Center page.